 When will the next course be running?

-It is hoped that it will be possible to offer another course in spring 2022.
+It is hoped that it will be possible to offer another course in 2023.
 If you would like to be notified of dates for future courses, then please sign up to the mailing list below.
-By entering your details here, they will only be used to notify you of future services and occasional offers available from this website.
-Please see the Privacy Notice in the footer for further information.